 Generally, an organization filing Form 990-T must make installment payments of estimated tax if its estimated tax (tax minus allowable credits) is expected to be \$500 or more.
-Both corporate and trust organizations use Form 990-W, Estimated Tax on Unrelated Business Taxable Income for Tax-Exempt Organizations, to figure their estimated tax liability.
-Don't include the proxy tax when computing your estimated tax liability for 2021
+Don't include the proxy tax when computing your estimated tax liability for 2022.